berlinonline/berlin_dataportal_usage/README.md

 ![logo for "daten.berlin.de Usage Statistics" dataset](image/daten-berlin-de-stats-social-preview_small.png)

-This dataset contains usage statistics (page impressions and page visits) for the Berlin Open Data Portal [https://daten.berlin.de](https://daten.berlin.de).
+This dataset contains usage statistics (page impressions and visits) for the Berlin Open Data Portal [https://daten.berlin.de](https://daten.berlin.de).
 Statistics are collected per month, both for the domain as such, and for all datasets (pages below `/datensaetze`).

 Statistics are given in both CSV (split over two files) and JSON (one combined file).